Kostas-F/youtube-to-rss/README.md

 <br>

 ## What does it do ?
 This script is mostly user interaction fluff.
 Basically it looks for a .csv file with a collumn of channel IDs and another of channel names.
-It then creates the rss links as described above and finally formats them as a basic opml/xml file to import them in a reader.
-By default it places each channel in its own folder.
-If this is not the desired behaviour there is a function called `add_channel_nofolder` commmented out in the code.
-To use that one and have all the channels in a single folder comment out the `add_channel` function, uncommnent the `add_channel_nofolder` and rename it to `add_channel`.
-(I may add this as a choice in user dialog in the future)
+It then creates the rss links as described above, uses the channel names to create seperate folders and finally formats them as a basic opml/xml file to import them in a reader.
+By default it places each channel in its own folder but, if this is not the desired behaviour, there is a function called `add_channel_nofolder` commmented out in the code.
+To use that one and have all the channels in a single folder comment out the `add_channel` function, uncommnent the `add_channel_nofolder` and rename it to `add_channel` (I may add this as a choice in user dialog in the future).
+If you use that option there is no need to have channel names in your csv.
 ____

 <details>